estanislao-lexicon/miniProject-week41/README.md

 ### Level 3

 - [X] Add offices to the model:
-- [ ] You should be able to place items in 3 different offices around the world
+- [X] You should be able to place items in 3 different offices around the world (USA, Germany, Spain, UK and Sweden)
-- [ ] which will use the appropriate currency for that country.
+- [X] which will use the appropriate currency for that country.
-- [ ] You should be able to input values in dollars and convert them to each currency (based on today's currency charts)
+- [X] You should be able to input values in dollars and convert them to each currency (based on today's currency charts)

 When you write the list to the console:
-- [ ] Sorted first by office
+- [X] Sorted first by office
-- [ ] Then Purchase date
+- [X] Then Purchase date
 - [X] Items *RED* if date less than 3 months away from 3 years
 - [X] Items *Yellow* if date less than 6 months away from 3 years
-- [ ] Each item should have currency according to country
+- [X] Each item should have currency according to country